kristofferahl/bash-centry/README.md

 # centry - container entry

-A solution for command-line programs written in bash
+A library for command-line programs written in bash

 ## Pre-requisites
 - bash